Learning Outcomes

 The CoT serves two main functions:

 - Confirmation: It confirms to the lender that the legal checks have been completed and the property is acceptable security.
+The certificate addresses title class and quality, arrangements for completion, mortgage execution, rights and easements, planning/building compliance, lease particulars and charges, insurances, and any material qualifications.

 - Request for Funds: It acts as the formal request for the mortgage advance to be released in time for completion.

 Standard forms (approved by the Law Society and UK Finance for residential transactions, or the City of London Law Society form for commercial deals) are typically used.
 The solicitor certifies various statements about the title, searches, planning compliance, and other relevant matters.
 Any issues or qualifications must be clearly disclosed.
+Lenders expect the certificate to match their Handbook requirements and mortgage offer conditions; if special conditions (such as retentions for works) exist, these should be flagged and aligned with completion plans.

 Timing and Liability

-The CoT is usually submitted shortly before completion is anticipated, allowing sufficient time for the lender to process the request and release funds (typically 5-7 working days' notice is required).
 Issuing a CoT carries significant responsibility.
 The solicitor is liable to the lender for any losses incurred due to negligence in their investigation or inaccuracies in the certificate.
 Failing to report a known defect which later affects the lender's security could lead to a substantial negligence claim.
+If the certificate is qualified, the qualification must be precise and sufficient to alert the lender to the risk.
+The lender may decide to proceed, adjust conditions (such as a retention or requirement for remedial works), or decline.

 You are preparing the CoT for a lender.
 Your investigation revealed a restrictive covenant preventing any extension being built, but your buyer client plans extensive works post-completion and has instructed you not to mention this specific covenant to the lender, believing it won't be an issue.